 - 1 tsp vanilla optional

 Put in the freezer, one stainless steel deep bowl, and beaters from your mixer for one hour or more.
 When ready to make the whipped cream, remove the bowl and beaters from the freezer, pour the well chilled cream into the frozen bowl and begin to whip at high speed.
 Slowly add sugar, sprinkling a little at a time, as you incorporate it.
 You may add pure vanilla at this time slowly as well.
 Whip the cream vigorously until stiff peaks form.
 You will be able to know when it is complete.
-A good test is this; hold the bowl upside down over the top of your spouse’s head.
+A good test is this; hold the bowl upside down over the top of your friend’s head.
 If the whipped cream is ready, it will stay in the bowl firmly and not fall out.
 I dare you to try it!